 There is real diversity to the area, with beach clubs spread out and the beanbag-on-the-beach bars with drinks piled high inside eskies on the sand.
 There are no beach sellers, other than the occasional ice creams and coconuts, so you can sit back and enjoy the sun without being approached by the hawkers that favor Legian and Kuta beaches.
 Expat surfers and swimmers enjoy the waters of the Indian Ocean and the locals join in among them.

 It may seem like a disjointed town.
-Buildings and river inlets mean you must drive around to each beach, if you’re travelling by car or bike.
+Buildings and river inlets mean you must drive around to each beach, if you’re traveling by car or bike.
 Known mainly to the locals, shortcuts do exist, but use them at your own peril.
 The shortcuts are virtually narrow paved paths, cutting across rice fields, paddocks, and villa properties.
 For a motorbike, it’s no issue, but for a car the width is barely wide enough.

 On the beach at Pereranan, you’ll find the huge statue of Gajah Mina.
 An elephant’s head with a fish’s body, it’s one of seven animals highlighted in Hindu mythology.
 It was built in 2016 by the local community and you’ll also see the same depiction painted or carved into the temples around Bali.